Kidstoysstudio's ultimate activity book collection Download activity book

 It is a training at NHBO that other parents are very enthusiastic about:

-And the great thing is that everyone has what it takes to write a fun and catchy story for a child.
+And the great thing is that everyone has it in them to create a fun and catchy story for a child too write.

-And the nice thing about writing yourself is that you can include all the interests of your own child, whether they are dinosaurs or clowns.
+And the fun of the self write is that you can include all your own child's interests, whether they are dinosaurs or clowns.

 The course teaches you a lot, but I will share some important principles: